Discounted

 Meals Provided: Breakfast

-Day 10 - Early cycle to Sambor Prei Kuk temple; drive to Siem Reap
+Day 10 - Early cycle to Sambor Prei Kuk temple and drive to Siem Reap

 Our total cycling distance today is approximately 28 kilometres/17.4 miles.